 - Populate an online form which sets out the fees you’ll chargein the next 12 months.

-- Email it directly to your clients for online approval and immediate processing (or via PDF with a wet or digital signature and upload to your online application portal.
+- Email it directly to your clients for online approval and immediate processing.

 - Use the DFF instead of the paper ‘Change of Fees Form’ which was previously required to add/change advice fees for super, pension or IDPS accounts.

 - Charge ongoing, fixed term (up to 12 months) or one-off advice fees